-- Training sites include: Bolivia, Brazil, Chile, China, Dominican Republic, Ecuador, Egypt, Kenya, Nepal, Nigeria, Panama, Paraguay, Peru, South Africa, Turkey, United Arab Emirates, and Uruguay.
+- Training sites include: Argentina, Bolivia, Brazil, Chile, China, Dominican Republic, Ecuador, Egypt, Kenya, Mauritius, Morocco, Nepal, Nigeria, Panama, Paraguay, Peru, Philippines, South Africa, Turkey, United Arab Emirates, Uruguay, and Zimbabwe.

 The goal of the ICTW is to further develop cancer research in economically emerging countries.
 Early-career researchers learn about: